kavisuresh/example-voting-app/README.md

 * A Java webapp which runs in WebSphere Liberty lets you vote between two options
 * A Redis queue which collects new votes
 * A Java worker which consumes votes and stores them in…
-* A Postgres database backed by a Docker volume
+* A DB2 database backed by a Docker volume
 * A Java webapp which runs in WebSphere Liberty shows the results of the voting in real time

 Running